Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 Attention Medicaid Participants: Eligibility Renewals Restarted April 1, 2023

 Paternity/parentage establishment means determining the parent of a child.
 If a child's parents were not married or in a civil marriage/union when the child was born, the law does not recognize the other parent unless paternity/parentage is legally established.
 Establishing paternity/parentage will give your child the same rights and benefits as children born to married parents.
 These rights and benefits include:

 Establishing paternity/parentage gives both parents legal rights to:

-The easiest way to establish paternity is administratively (without going to court) via the Voluntary Acknowledgement of Paternity (VAP) program whereby both biological parents sign a legal document, agreeing the child is theirs.
+The easiest way to establish paternity, for parents over the age of 18, is administratively (without going to court) via the Voluntary Acknowledgement of Paternity (VAP) program whereby both biological parents sign a legal document, agreeing the child is theirs.

 Signing the VAP can be done at the hospital after the baby is born, or at a local Office of Vital Statistics, or Child Support Services office, anytime until the child turns 18, or 19 years of age if the child is still in High School.

 When unmarried parents sign the VAP, the parent's names will be placed on the birth certificate by the Office of Vital statistics.
 If either parent changes their mind, they have 60 days to appeal.
 If the mother was married during the 300 days before the child was born, OR if the mother was not married, but during the first two years of the birth of the child, another man continuously lived with the child and acknowledged the child as his own, then that person is considered the presumed father.